 National Action Plan on Disability

-The NAP Disability is the federal government’s long-term strategy for the implementation of the UN Convention on Disability Rights.
+The National Action Plan on Disability (NAP on Disability) is the federal government's long-term strategy for implementing the UN Convention on the Rights of Persons with Disabilities (UNCRPD).

 Last update: 21 November 2019